zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

 - Create and apply a stack in Resource Manager
 - Obtain the public IP address of your compute instance
-- Connect to your compute instance from a browser
+- Connect to your compute instance from a browser and set up your desktop
 - Configure a security rule in your VCN

 ### Prerequisites